-“Not tonight, honey, I have a headache!” – this oft-heard line of sitcom humor or genuine roadblock to intimacy might just have to retire now, given that research finds that sex and migraines are not sworn enemies, at least not for most people.
-Agreed, the intense, throbbing pain with sensitivity to light and sound, often followed by nausea or vomiting, that migraines bring on can make the idea of sex revolting.
-But once you cross that hurdle, sex might relieve your migraine headaches.
+“Not tonight, honey, I have a headache!” – this oft-heard line of sitcom humor or genuine roadblock to intimacy might just have to retire now.
+Research has found that sex can relieve migraine headaches completely in some patients.
 Doubtful?
 Here’s proof.

 Sex can give you moderate to complete relief from migraine headaches.

-A 2013 study asked 800 migraine patients if sex helped them during their migraine attacks.
-It seemed that not many have explored the option, with only 103 migraine patients saying that they had had sex during a migraine attack.
-But what’s encouraging is that of them, 60% said there was an improvement in their condition after sex.
-A majority of them also reported moderate to complete relief.1 Though 33% of the patients also reported their headaches as worsening, the clear majority of people who benefited from sex shows that this might just be the easiest way out of a migraine.
+A 2013 study published in Cephalalgia asked 800 migraine patients if sex helped them during their migraine attacks.
+Not many had explored the option; only 103 migraine patients replied in the affirmative.
+But what’s encouraging is that 60% of them said there was an improvement in their condition after sex.
+And a majority among this 60% reported moderate to complete relief.1 Some of them, male migraineiurs in particular, even admitted to using sex as therapy.

 Orgasm releases endorphins, low levels of which are related with migraine.

-To begin with, low levels of beta endorphins in the blood and in brain and spine fluid are related with migraine.
-People have low beta endorphin levels during an attack, and those who have chronic migraine have lower endorphin levels than those who have an attack once in a while.2 So the easiest fix to this would be an increase in endorphin levels.
+To begin with, low levels of beta-endorphins in the blood and in the cerebrospinal fluid (that surrounds the brain and the spine) are related with migraine.
+People have low beta-endorphin levels during an attack, and those who have chronic migraine have lower endorphin levels than those who have an attack once in a while.2 So the easiest fix to this would be an increase in endorphin levels.
 But how do the endorphins help?

 When serotonin levels increase after an orgasm, migraine pain subsides.